Greetings! This page is about my latest computer setup based on the M1 mini-ITX case filled with high performance

 While 5.0GHz was doing fine with day-to-day tasks, I experienced a crash when stress testing using RealBench 2.44 (version without AVX).
-I don’t know when I would have experienced another crash just using the computer normally, maybe never.
+I don’t know when I would have experienced another crash just using the computer normally, maybe never, but gaming was in the plan.
 I could have looked into fixing this quite easily by applying proper overclocked settings but I was not into hardcore overclocking for now.
 I know this hurts my overclocking skills but the fact is that with the Q-Fan limit I explained before, fans were spinning at the fastest speed I had defined way too early.
 Again I could have solved this by using a software like SpeedFan but I decided to keep that task for the BIOS with no extra software.

 With all this being said, I endend up with a safer and cooler 4.8GHz on all cores with an offset of -300MHz for AVX with all other settings set on AUTO, except XMP like stated before.
 I have a near totally silent system like I wanted with enough power to do all what I need for many months to come.

 As you see it’s obvious I could do better!
 Water cooling would help but I’m not interested at all in this.
 Also I know delidding would give lower temperatures and have it run 5.1GHz and maybe 5.2GHz but do I really care for an extra 200 or 300MHz?
 Not at all!
 I’m not the type of guy always looking to squeeze the last MHz out of the CPU/GPU.
 That does not mean I won’t look to hit 5GHz later on, but for now I see no reason to spend time on this.